Liumy213/Dateset-of-APS-and-DVS/README.md

 # Dateset-of-APS-and-DVS
+The data set is obtained from the link.txt file.
 This data set contains two types of data, APS and DVS